Why Am I Crying For No Reason?

 Overwhelm/burnout

 Are you encountering significant stress or feelings of anxiety?
 If so, this could relate to the crying episodes you face.
-While stress can harm the body in various ways, medically reviewed articles claim crying is healthy and can be a therapeutic response to stress.
-Still, ongoing stress may not feel good.
-It may be beneficial to find the sources of your stress and lessen or eliminate them, if possible.
+Research suggests that crying is healthy and can be a therapeutic response to stress.
+Still, it may be beneficial to identify the sources of your stress and lessen or eliminate them if possible.

 How to cope with unexpected crying responses